Predefined Flow Contexts

 Rendering...

-onigma Connect automatically normalizes various request content types (JSON, XML, form-encoded, plain text, etc.) into JSON where possible, ensuring consistent handling in flows.
-Different properties of $.inputParams map directly to different parts of the original HTTP request.
+Conigma Connect automatically normalizes various request content types (JSON, XML, form-encoded, plain text, etc.) into JSON where possible (cf. chapter Body Content Conversion below), ensuring consistent availability within flows.

 The predefined properties are: